Overview

 Amazon ECS delivers a managed container orchestration service within the Amazon Web Services (AWS) public cloud.
 You can run thousands of containers with your favorite Continuous Integration and Continuous Delivery (CI/CD) tools securely and scalably.

-Also, you can integrate ECS with AWS Fargate serverless computing.
+You can also integrate ECS with AWS Fargate serverless computing.
 This eliminates the need to configure and manage control planes, instances, and nodes yourself.

 AWS promises to save you up to 50% on compute costs by utilizing autonomous scaling, provisioning, and usage-based pricing.
 AWS ECS Anywhere also lets you build, deploy, and orchestrate container-based applications on-premises and in the cloud.